muncrypto/masternode/README.md

 ======================== 14 passed in 0.16 seconds =============================
 ```
-Add the sentinel to your periodic task scheduler so that it runs every 5 minutes a command to get into your sentinel
+Add the sentinel to your periodic task scheduler so that it runs every minute a command to get into your sentinel
 directory and run a python script without reporting any errors:
 ```
-*/5 * * * * cd /home/YOURUSERNAME/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1
+* * * * * cd /home/YOURUSERNAME/mun/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1
 ```

 To view debug output set the sentinel environment variable to anything non-zero then run the script: